 Rosberg wins in Hockenheim, Hamilton third after great race

-Published by on Jul 21, 2014 in Motorsport Leave a comment
+Published by Andrew on Jul 21, 2014 in Motorsport Leave a comment

 The 2014 German Grand Prix offered once again an interesting race, with plenty great duels and contacts throughout the entire race.
 Following the pole position won on Saturday, Nico Rosberg was one of the few drivers that wasn’t involved in any “combat”, the German proving why he was considered favorite to win the race, doing that with a 20-second lead.